wilsonzlin/minify-html/README.md

 #### `--decodeEntities`

-Decode any entities into their UTF-8 values.
+Decode any valid entities into their UTF-8 values.

-Invalid entities will result in an error.

 #### `--processConditionalComments`